AdelleKing/bytheglass/readme.md

 There were no erros identified within the console log within the browser ![console Log view](testing/consoleLog.png)

 ### Testing User Stories from User Experience (UX) Section

-1)	As a user, I want to look at the world map and see where vacation options could be in:
+1)	As a user, I want to see wines which have been recommended by others and the reasons why:
-a.
-The user can move the map around to find places within the world which resonates with them.
-And understand where this place is in relation to other places or their home.
+a.	users and visitors can see wines recommened by others and read any reviews left by the taster.
 b.
-This could be improved by enabling a search functionality within the map.
+Registered users also have the option to add wines to a wish list for future tasting.
+c.
+This could be improved by being able to add multiple reviews for one wine should someone else try the wine, currently a user who has tried a wine already in the database would need to re-add the wine to submit a review.

-2)	As a user, I want to be able to use the map to find places of interests in their chosen vacation destination:
+2)	As a user, I want to be able have a space to save the wines I have tasted for future reference.
 a.
-The user can view the map and the map can be interacted with to zoom into locations and see places of interest.

-3)	As a user, I want to use the map to plan travel options and local travel options from a point to a point:
-a.
-The map can provide directions, including distance from one point on the map to another.
+Users will be able to see wines they have saved to their wish list in their profile area.
 b.
-The map can also support the user with finding local transport options.
+This could also be improved by enabelling the user to select if the wine they have uploaded to the database has been tasted and leave a review or to be saved to their wish list area - wihtout tasting and review details.

-4)	As a user, I want to store experiences I’d like to have, electronically :
+3)	As a user, I want to find others who may want to discuss wine in more detail.
 a.
-The user can use the bucket list tab to note the experiences they would like to experience in the future.
-This can include places, experiences, activities, festivities.
+Future functionality will enable users to 'follow' others.
 b.
-This could be improved by using backend functionality which would store the users input so they can return without losing any data.
+This functionality could also be extended to allow users to talk to each other through their profile pages.

-5)	As a user, I want the ability to make travel decisions influenced by the exchange rate of that destination.
+4)	As a user, I want hear others experiences and wine activities that I may want to partake in
 a.
-The exchange rate API can be used to select the current currency and the destination currency and see the real time exchange rates.
+Future functionality will include users ability to post meetups and events to continue the wine discussion offline.

+5)	As a user, I want to be able to share my experiences and activities with others.
+a.
+Future functionality could be to have a noticeboard within the site to allow users to post things they have done which may interest others, without needing to create an event.